tensorflow/swift/Usage.md

 ```

 ## Interpreter

+You must have a working toolchain for Swift for TensorFlow (`swift`, `swiftc`, etc) before proceeding with these instructions.
+If not, please [install Swift for TensorFlow](Installation.md) or [build from source](https://github.com/apple/swift/blob/tensorflow/README.md) before proceeding.

 With the Swift interpreter, you can use Swift like a scripting language.
 Create a file called `inference.swift` with your favorite text editor and paste the following: